bplmaps/lmec-main-site/content/articles/neponset.md

 ### An industrial river

-Although PCBs did not enter the environment until the 1930s, the Neponset River has long been home to a string of industries dating back to the early-seventeenth century.
+Although PCBs did not enter the environment until the 1930s, the Neponset River has long been home to a string of industries dating back to the early-seventeenth century: the river’s water power was––quite literally––the driving force of local industries.

 Starting in 1634, mills for flour, gun powder, paper making, and lumber were constructed along the river